MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-HostedContentFilterPolicy.md

 ```

 ### -BlockedSenders
 The BlockedSenders parameter specifies senders that are always marked as spam sources.
-Messages from these senders are stamped with `SFV:SKB` in the `X-Forefront-Antispam-Report` header and receive an SCL of 9 (high confidence spam).
+Messages from these senders are stamped with `SFV:SKB` in the `X-Forefront-Antispam-Report` header and receive an SCL of 6 (spam).
 Valid values are one or more SMTP email addresses.

 **Note**: Manually blocking senders isn't dangerous, but it can increase your administrative workload.
 For more information, see [Create block sender lists in EOP](https://docs.microsoft.com/microsoft-365/security/office-365-security/create-block-sender-lists-in-office-365?).